Benefits of email and the internet

 - permanent - you can keep a record of messages and replies, including details of when a message was received

 One of the main advantages of email is that you can quickly and easily send electronic files such as text documents, photos and data sheets to several contacts simultaneously by attaching the file to an email.
 Check with your internet service provider if there is a limit to the size of email attachments you can send.
 Some businesses may also limit the type and size of attachments that they are willing to receive.

-You can gain further advantages and increase your efficiency by setting up your email software to:
+You can further increase your efficiency by setting up your email software to:

 - automatically create entries in your address book for every message you send or receive